biazhong/test/files/A Demo Application.md

 ### 2.4 The FBKT Procedure
 The screenshot below displays the PyPRS GUI during the FBKT procedure execution:

-The performance of the FBKT procedure on this problem is summarized in the table below, which reports the Probability of Correct Selection (PCS), Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the latter four metrics.
+The performance of the FBKT procedure on this problem is summarized in the table below, which reports the Probability of Correct Selection (PCS), Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the five metrics.
 Note that when calculating the PCS, if the mean selected best alternative is within $\delta$ to that of the true best alternative, we count it as a correct selection, where $\delta$ is the same as that used in GSP and the KT procedures.

 | Metric                    | Value       | 95% Confidence Interval |
 |---------------------------|-------------|-------------------------|